-Owned by Beacon Rail and leased to GB Railfreight, Class 66 loco 66747 was named "Made In Sheffield" on July 9, 2019 at DP World's London Gateway site in Thurrock, Essex, UK.
+Owned by Beacon Rail and leased to GB Railfreight, Class 66 loco 66747 was named "Made In Sheffield" on July 9, 2019 at DP World's London Gateway site.
 The loco, which has received a new livery, marks the partnership between GBRf and Newell & Wright Transport, a logistics company based in Masborough, Rotherham - on the outskirts of Sheffield.

 In partnership with @newellwright, we proudly unveiled the newly named Class 66 locomotive 'Made in Sheffield' today.— GB Railfreight (@GBRailfreight) 9 juli 2019